stelligent/config-lint/README.md

 * absent - Attribute is not present

+* empty - Attribute is empty

+* not-empty - Attribute is not empty

 * contains - Attribute contains a substring

 * regex - Attribute matches a regular expression